-- 12.2 A candidate for whom the Examiners' decision is "Refer" may resubmit within a period and subject to any conditions which may be determined by the Examiners. - 12.3 In the case of a candidate submitting for the degree of Ph.D. who satisfied the requirements for the degree of Master of Philosophy only, the Faculty Board or Senate shall not award the degree of Master of Philosophy unless the candidate shall have agreed in writing that such an award is acceptable.
-If the candidate does not accept the award of the degree of Master of Philosophy he/she shall be held to have failed and the candidate may exercise the right of appeal against the decision of the examiners as provided in paragraph 18 hereof.
+12.4 In the case of a candidate submitting for the degree of Ph.D. who satisfied the requirements for the degree of Master of Philosophy only, the Faculty Board or Senate shall not award the degree of Master of Philosophy unless the candidate shall have agreed in writing that such an award is acceptable.
+If the candidate does not accept the award of the degree of Master of Philosophy he/she shall be held to have failed and the candidate may exercise the right of appeal against the decision of the examiners as provided in paragraph 16 hereof.
 However, should the Appeal body reject the appeal, the candidate shall still be eligible for the award of the degree of Master of Philosophy should he/she wish to accept it after the outcome of the appeal is known.